- Written by Dr.Mehmet Demircioglu

 Because it sounds efficient, clean, and emotionally satisfying.
 A patient imagines one trip, one recovery period, one payment decision, and one dramatic turning point.

-I see this especially in men who have already spent years feeling embarrassed by their hair loss.
+I see this especially in patients who have already spent years feeling embarrassed by hair loss.
 They do not want a staged plan.
 They want closure.

 Clinics understand that emotion very well.
-Some sell the dream of full coverage in a single sitting because it sounds simpler than an honest conversation about limits, trade offs, and what advanced baldness really demands.
+Some sell the dream of full coverage in a single sitting because it sounds easier than a direct conversation about limits, trade offs, and what advanced baldness really demands.
+That same caution applies when judging whether a Norwood 6 or 7 hair transplant can look natural, because naturalness depends on limits before ambition.

 Cost pressure also pushes patients in this direction.
-If a man is already budgeting for travel and surgery, he may feel tempted to squeeze every possible graft into one visit instead of accepting that a safer plan may be more gradual, even if he has already been comparing prices very carefully.
+If someone is already budgeting for travel and surgery, it can feel tempting to squeeze every possible graft into one visit instead of accepting that a more cautious plan may be more gradual.

 But surgery should not be planned around emotional relief alone.
 The donor is finite, and advanced baldness is rarely solved by wishful arithmetic.